Xusss123/Finder/README.md

 #### **9. GET** `/user/favoriteCard/get`

-- **Description**: Retrieves the list of favorite cards for the current user.
+- **Description**: Retrieves the list of ids favorite cards for the current user.
 - **Request Header**:
     - `Authorization` — The JWT token for authentication.
 - **Response Codes**: